ajskrilla/EntraIDExampleApplication/README.md

 } | ConvertTo-Json
 ```
 - This will be an EntraID enterprise application leveraging Client Creds OAUTH2
-- This is what is in SSC as the standard authentication

 ## ✨ Features
  Sync Entra ID users and devices